cms-opendata-workshop/workshop-lesson-tagandprobe/_episodes/03-sidebandsubtraction.md

 > ## About code
 >
-> Normally we need to set the variables `bool isMC` and `const char* resonance`, but at this time it is already done and set automatically for these ntupples' names.
+> Normally we need to set the variables `bool isMC` and `const char* resonance`, but at this time it is already done and set automatically for these ntuples' names.
 >
-> As a note, this code was developed for ϒ and J/ψ resonances only.
-We pretend to work on for Z Boson in future.
 {: .callout}

 ## Editting bins

+The code allows to define the binning of the kinematic variable, to ensure each bin is sufficiently populated, for increased robustness.
 To change the binning, locate **PassingFailing.h**

 ~~~
 cd ../classes